Enteucha acetosae: Life history

-Pupation is outside of the mine in a white cocoon, spun on detritius, which turns yellow as it ages.
+Pupation is outside of the mine in a white cocoon, spun on detritus, which turns yellow as it ages.

 Distribution

 The moth is found in Europe, from Sweden to the Pyrenees, Alps and Serbia and from Ireland to Romania.

 Etymology

 Enteucha acetosae was described by the English entomologist, Henry Tibbats Stainton in 1854, from a specimen found in Dublin, Ireland.
 It was originally placed in the genus Nepticula, moved to Johanssonia and at present, Enteucha; which was raised by Edward Meyrick in 1915.
 The specific name acetosae refers to one of the food plants Rumex acetosa.